dylanocallaghan/M-S-3/README.md

 #### **Access Requirements**
-Tester must have access to MongoDB in order to manually verify the insertion of records to users and events collections.
+Tester must have access to MongoDB in order to manually verify the insertion of records to users and recipe collections.

 #### **Regression Testing**
-All features previous tested during development in a local environment must be regression tested in production on the live website.
+All features previously tested during development in a local environment must be regression tested in production on the live website.

 #### **Assumptions and Dependencies**
 Testing is dependent on the website being deployed live on Heroku.

-#### **Out of Scope**
-Only test cases listed under High Level Test Cases will be performed as part of this testing effort.

 ### Test Results